pluggero/ansible-role-lazygit/README.md

 lazygit_version: "x.x.x"
 ```

-The version of Lazygit to install
+The version of Lazygit to install.

 ## Dependencies